 - Non-problem use: Using in moderation; appropriate behavior when drinking.

-- Critical incident: An isolated event; a single episode of a problem or harm.
+- Critical incident: An isolated event; a single episode of a problem or harm; may be an indication of substance misuse.

-- Dependency: Tolerance; periodic loss of control of quantity and/or behavior; important activities reduced or given up because of use; use criticized by family members/friends; moderation difficult or impossible.
+- Dependency: Tolerance; periodic loss of control over the quantity of alcohol you're consuming and your behavior; important activities reduced or given up because of use; use criticized by family members or friends; moderation is difficult or impossible without treatment.

-Another way to help determine whether your use is problematic is to consider what consequences you have experienced due to alcohol use.
+Another way to help determine whether your use is problematic is to consider what consequences you’ve experienced due to alcohol use.
 Have you experienced any of the following in the past six months?

 - Felt guilty about how often or how much you drink